 Aspiring directors can further their education in two more years by obtaining a master’s degree in film or a related field.
 This additional education provides more in-depth knowledge of the craft.
 High school students can take creative writing, photography, business, theatre, and art.
 So now you are aware of the education, so let’s look at what else you need!
 Experience!

 Employers are looking for people with education coupled with experience in a similar field.
 So how can you go about doing that?
 The first step to getting experience is to check if your college offers internships that get you started in writing, film editing, or acting.
-You can start making short films, learning to do research and other types of low-level jobs.
+For example, you can start making short films and research and other types of low-level jobs.
 You can consider writing and editing for the school newspaper or covering the sports team, both at school and in the community.

 You can also gain experience hiring on with a television station and interning or assisting on the set, helping the crew do small jobs, like setting up cameras, lighting, and other helpful duties.
 It gives you a great opportunity to observe how the industry works and if it is the career for you!
 Working in the media can help you make contacts, build helpful relationships, and even get tips on jobs!
 Patience is necessary as it takes several years to get to the position of the TV director.
 Hang in there!